FREE SHIPPING ON MOST ORDERS OVER $199

 Drain Valve

 A drain valve works to remove surplus liquid from the compressor.
-There are manual, float and electronic types of drain valves.
+There are manual, float and electronic drain valves available.
+They are typically installed at the compressor tank, aftercooler, receiver tank, dryer and filters.

 Dryer

-Compressor tanks are made of steel, when water gets into the tank, the tank can rust thus reducing the life of the compressor.
-A dryer dries the air in the tank, reducing the amount of water collected.
+Compressor tanks are made of steel, when water gets into the tank, the tank can rust thus reducing the life of the tank.
+Dryers help reduce the moisture the gets into the tank.

 Dual Stage

-Compressors where air is compressed from initial pressure to an intermediate pressure in one or more cylinders.
+Compressors where air is compressed from initial pressure to an intermediate pressure in one or more cylinders and then compressed to a higher final pressure in another cylinder or cylinders.

 Duty Cycle